MarijaStojchevska/Injective-Flow-for-Anomaly-Detection/README.md

 model.
 In addition to feature extraction, we applied background extraction, data augmentation, and data standardization to the MVTec training and test examples.
 With each of these preprocessing steps, we contributed in a different way to improving the model’s performance.
-In the rest of the work, we covered the training and evaluation of the model on such preprocessed images. </div></p>
+In the rest of the work, we covered the evaluation of the model on such preprocessed images. </div></p>

 <p><div align="center"><img width="500" src="https://user-images.githubusercontent.com/18449614/173462339-06aee483-12a3-4e18-8c23-753e71b08b9d.png"> </div><div align="center"><i>Table 1: Evaluation results of the injective model when trained and tested on the VGG16
 extracted features per category.
 The results are shown with respect to the original, standardized,